cdlsol/seismic_act_cdmx/README.md

 For Database, I used Postgresql, which will be set-up via Docker Container.

-In order to run the containerized pipeline, you need to execute the following command:
+In order to run the containerized pipeline, you need to execute the following command in terminal:

 CSV_PATH="sismologico_CDMX.csv"
 docker run -it \